 Eligible applicants

-To be eligible for funding teams need to include staff from NHS and/or social care organisations and /or Universities in Yorkshire and Humber.
+To be eligible for funding, teams need to include staff from NHS and/or social care organisations and /or Universities in Yorkshire and Humber.
 We also encourage teams to include patients and carers.

 Making an application

 You should apply by completing and sending the application form to Lucy Chapman Lucy.Chapman@bthft.nhs.uk.
 Questions about applications can also be sent to Lucy Chapman.
 Applications must be submitted no later than 30th November 2020.